 USB Mixers VS Interfaces: Overview

-Now just to add to the confusion briefly, a USB mixer and an audio interface are almost one in the same.
+A USB mixer and an audio interface are pretty much one in the same.
 A USB mixer has an audio interface inside it, which is what converts your analog sound taken from the microphone, in to digital sound that your computer can capture (see here for difference between analog and digital sound).

 So, what’s the difference?

-Well the focus of the USB mixer, is the components that make up the mixer part, this could be on board effects, equalization, compression, making it compatible for a live PA etc. With affordable USB mixers, there’s a very important catch that’s very easy to miss.
+The focus of the USB mixer, is the components that make up the mixer part, this could be on board effects, equalization, compression, making it compatible for a live PA etc. With affordable USB mixers, there’s a very important catch.

 Here’s a Behringer Xenyx X1222 USB mixer.
 Compared to a lot of other mixers I’ve seen, this one comes at a great price with all the features it has.